ClusterHQ/flocker/docs/labs/docker-plugin.rst

 Known limitations
 =================

-If the volume exists on a different node and is currently being used by a container, the Flocker plugin does not stop it being migrated out from underneath the running container.
+If the volume exists on a different host and is currently being used by a container, the Flocker plugin does not stop it being migrated out from underneath the running container.